History of Gay and Lesbian Life in Milwaukee, Wisconsin - Businesses - Bars and Clubs

 View the Images & Articles Gallery page.

-The Factory is THE Legendary Milwaukee Bar- it is remembered for its large size and high ceilings, innovative decorations and schemes, and was one of the first in the Midwest with a DJ and light show (this was pre-disco!)- and thus was perfectly positioned to be a smash hit when the age of disco came.
+The Factory is THE Legendary Milwaukee Bar- it is remembered for its large size and high ceilings, innovative decorations and schemes, and was one of the first in the Midwest with a DJ and light show (this was pre-disco!).
+Thus The Factory was perfectly positioned to be a smash hit when the age of disco came.
 It opened with 2,400 square feet of public space, and about doubled over time.
 Its advertising originally read "If you want to make it, make it at The Factory".

 During virtually its entire run, the main room of the bar featured a huge island bar with service on all four sides.
+To the right of the dance floor was a small section (behind the entrance lobby and stairs) with a small beer-bar tap (for special events) and the restrooms.
 At various stages of decoration, some of the legendary designs of the Factory included:

 • Tables along the sides with phones to call any other table

-• A canopy over the entire island bar
+• A canopy over the entire island bar, for a while with a "Pacific islands" theme

-• A large devil's head extending over the dance floor and containing the DJ booth, nostrils snorting smoke
+• A large devil's or dragon's head extending over the dance floor and containing the DJ booth, nostrils snorting smoke

 • Raised dance floor made of transparent plastic, lighted from below with flashing colored lights